Freshmind-Studios/yapflow-/back-end/README.md

-# YapFlow: back-end service documentation
+# YapFlow: Back-end Service Documentation

-The back-end service of YapFlow is a REST API that provides some key information.
-To add up to that, it also includes a WebSocket for real-time actions.
+The back-end service of YapFlow is a REST API that provides essential information and includes a WebSocket for real-time actions.

 ## Setup

+To get started, follow these steps:

-To start, create a `.env` file with the following variables:
+1. Create a `.env` file with the following variables:

-`PORT` : tells the server at what server port should it be hosted
+  - `PORT`: Specifies the server port for hosting.

-`SECRET` : used for generating hashes and different operations that require a secret
+  - `SECRET`: Used for generating hashes and performing operations that require a secret.

-`MONGODB_URI` : the URI of your MongoDB
+  - `MONGODB_URI`: Specifies the URI of your MongoDB.

-Assuming you have `npm` installed, run `npm i` to install all the dependencies.
-Once you feel like running the server, run `npm start`.
+2. Install the dependencies by running `npm i` assuming you have `npm` installed.

+3. Start the server using the command `npm start`.

+## REST API

+This API is based on session identification.
+Once you are logged in and the session cookie exists, you can request any endpoint without credentials, just forward the cookie.

-## Endpoints
+### Endpoints

+#### AUTH

+This route is providing service for the authentication methods.

-`POST /auth`
+##### `POST /api/auth`

-**request body**
+If the user has a saved session in cookies, the body is not required, and the information will be provided automatically.
+However, if not, you need to provide this information.
+If the credentials match any user, that user's information will be returned.
+If the tag does not exist, a new user will be registered with the provided password.

+**Request Body**
 ```json
 {
   "tag": "tag",